Comparisons Between Predictions Made With Different Regressor Values

 NULL

-: compute contrasts for all the variables in the model object (can be slow).Character vector: subset of variables (usually faster).
+: compute comparisons for all the variables in the model object (can be slow).Character vector: subset of variables (usually faster).

 Named list: names identify the subset of variables of interest, and values define the type of contrast to compute.
 Acceptable values depend on the variable type: